mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 **35:** _David Brooks:_ That gives us a chance to talk about Romney and his weaknesses, which are glaring.
 _Gail Collins:_ Dog on the roof of the car.
 Dog on the roof of the car.
-(The Not-Romneys, 30/11/11, blog conversation with David Brooks)
+(The Not-Romneys, 30/11/11, conversation with David Brooks)

 **34:** I guess now there’s no chance anybody will ask Romney about the day he drove to Canada with the family dog strapped to the roof of the car.